CyrilDoce/Project-Data-analyst/README.md

 This is to ensure the entire column is formatted as a value and not a formula of the actual price column

 # user_name and review_id
-These column are slightly complicated as there are multiple user_names and review_id values within their respective column.
+These columns are slightly complicated as there are multiple user_names and review_id values within their respective column.
 As a result this isn't a normalised data set that can be used for later querying within SQL, therefore I have to split the usernames within each of their own product ids and review_id rows.